mongojack/mongojack/README.md

 - Version 2.3.0 and earlier are compatible only with the 2.x series mongo-java-driver.
 - Version 2.5.0 to 2.10.0 are compatible with the 3.x series mongodb-driver using the legacy 3.x series APIs.
 - Version 3.0.0 and later are compatible with versions 3.12.x and later of the mongo driver using mongodb-driver-sync without the legacy APIs.
+- Version 4.0.0-SNAPSHOT is built on the 4.x branch against MongoDB's 4.0.0-betaX driver

 ### Installation